waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Cut confirmed.
 Tree at (15, 18) removed.
 - Path to South/East is now open.
 - Proceeding towards Pewter City.
+- Cut tree at (15, 18) leads to Ledges (One-way South?).
+Avoiding for now.
+- Re-evaluating North path: East side of Nugget House (x>17) seems open North.
+- Backtracking to (18, 16) and heading North to find Pewter City.